deeplearning4j/deeplearning4j/maven.md

 Maven dynamically downloads Java libraries and Maven plug-ins from Maven Central Repository which are specified in an XML file that stores a Project Object Model, which you'll encounter under the file name POM.xml.

+To quote *Maven: The Complete Reference*:

-		[Running mvn install](https://books.sonatype.com/mvnref-book/reference/installation-sect-compare-ant-maven.html) from the command line will process resources, compile source, execute unit tests, create a JAR, and install the JAR in a local repository for reuse in other projects.
+		Running mvn install from the command line will process resources, compile source, execute unit tests, create a JAR and install the JAR in a local repository for reuse in other projects.

 Like Deeplearning4j, Maven relies on convention over configuration, which means that it provides default values that allow it to run without the programmer having to specify each parameter for each new project.